jonataslaw/getx/documentation/en_US/dependency_management.md

 // OR
 Controller controller = Get.find();

-//Yes, it looks like Magic, Get will find your controller, and will deliver it to you.
-You can have 1 million controllers instantiated, Get will always give you the right controller.
+// Yes, it looks like Magic, Get will find your controller, and will deliver it to you.
+// You can have 1 million controllers instantiated, Get will always give you the right controller.
 ```

 And then you will be able to recover your controller data that was obtained back there: